-Skála Eressou (or Skala Eresos) and its twin town Erassou (Eresos) lies in the south-west of Lesvos Island.
+Skála Eresou and its twin town Eressou (Eressos) lies in the south-west of Lesvos Island.
 Lesvos sits in the north Aegean very close to Turkey, and you will find this town and the whole Island will have a unique blend of Greek and Turkish influence in its architecture, cuisine and general influence.

 Skala comes from the Greek meaning of scale, ladder, staircase and it is common in Greece (especially on the islands) to find that a town slightly uphill, then its neighbouring shore town call Skala.
 This quiet little seaside village is miles away from that you'd expect to see on the more famous islands of Rhodes and Santorini.

 The village and its residents are really friendly.
 Many of the locals live in the up the hill in Erasos, whilst Skala is open only during the summer for visitors.
 If you visit her in early March or late October you will see the town preparing to open or board up (depending on which) as the season's transition.
 The mountainous backdrop, dark sandy beaches make this place, cobbled streets and whitewash buildings with terracotta roof lines make this ever so charming village a perfect place to escape the hustle of real-life or the rest of Europe.

 In 2014 I was working for a company called Neilson in this village of Skala Errasos on Lesvos Island.
 Neilson has both beach resorts for summer active holidays and ski chalets for the winter around Europe.
 I was based in this lovely place, living in the town in an apartment with other staff and just a short walk from the resort (I've included a short paragraph about the resort at the bottom of this article).
 On my days off and holiday, I spent a lot of time just exploring and enjoying this area.
 Lesvos is a beautiful mountainous island, Click here to see my next article on the rest of the Island.